emissary-ingress/emissary/reference/debugging.md

     * Look for data in the “Events” log field near the bottom of the output, which often displays data such as a fail image pull, RBAC issues, or a lack of cluster resources.
 For example:

-        ```console
+        ```
         Events:
         Type    Reason              Age     From                      Message
         ----    ------              ----    ----                      -------
         Normal  ScalingReplicaSet    2m     deployment-controller      Scaled up replica set ambassador-85c4cf67b to 3
         ```

-5. Additionally, use the following command to “describe” the individual pods: `kubectl describe pods -n ambassador <ambassador-pod-name>`
+5. Additionally, use the following command to “describe” the individual Pods: `kubectl describe pods -n ambassador <ambassador-pod-name>`

     * Look for data in the “Status” field near the top of the output.
 For example, `Status: Running`